-That’s why it is important to see women like Kathleen and the other models represented in such campaigns, so that they will remind or reveal to people that not only their condition or disability doesn’t make them any less of a woman, but that beyond it is the full range of feelings, emotions and urges of any other mainstream woman, the joys and sorrows, the longing and the disappointments, the need for validation and fulfilment.
+That’s why it is important to see women like Kathleen and the other models represented in such campaigns, so that they will remind or reveal to people that not only their condition or disability doesn’t make them any less of a woman, but that beyond it lies the full range of feelings, emotions and urges of any other mainstream woman, the joys and sorrows, the longing and the disappointments, the need for validation and fulfilment.
+And of course, RESPECT!

 IWD has always been a great platform to expose some ginormous elephants in the room.
 This is one of them.
 So, let’s talk about it…

 HMUA: Jen Edwards and Kelly Richardson

 Puberty resources for young people with a learning disability, compiled by Karin Crimmins: https://wakelet.com/wake/ea62cabf-eed6-486d-944a-50be3470972a